nhofman/dualSeq_pipe/README.md

 #### Snakemake profile:

-Snakemake allows to specify workflow profiles to define default values for snakemake command line parameters, such as the cluster command and resources.
+Snakemake allows to specify workflow profiles to define default values for snakemake command line parameters, such as the cluster command and resources (https://snakemake.readthedocs.io/en/stable/executing/cli.html#executing-profiles).
 The profile is defined in a YAML file, that has to be named config.yaml or config.vX+.yaml, where X is the minimum supported Snakemake version.
 The location of the config file is specified with the option `--profile <profile_folder>`.

-Example:
+###### Example:

 ```
 cluster: sbatch --mem={resources.mem_mb} -c {threads} -p {resources.partition} -o .snakemake/log/%j.slurm.out  -e .snakemake/log/%j.slurm.err